Can You Correctly Answer These Daily Double "Jeopardy!" Questions?

 What is Doctor Who?

 Torchwood is a spinoff of the 2005 revival of the popular British show Doctor Who.
 The series, which first aired in 2006, follows a small team of alien hunters from the fictional Torchwood Institute—specifically, central character Captain Jack, played by John Barrowman.
+And for more spinoffs, check out the 21 TV Spinoffs You Totally Forgot About.

 A category in the World Beard & Moustache Championships honors this 20th century artist's 'stache.